 WeVideo‘s video editing app comes in five different variants, so you can choose the plan best suited for your needs.
 The limited free version lets you do basic tasks like trimming and voiceovers, and gives access to a small library of stock audio.

-As you upgrade through the various paid version, you’ll incrementally gain access to extra features.
+As you upgrade through the various paid versions, you’ll incrementally gain access to extra features.
 One of the most interesting and useful is the “essentials” library, which comes with the professional ($17.99/month) and business ($29.99/month) plans.

 Integrated right into the editing process, this library gives access to over a million licensed and license-free images, video clips, and music tracks.
 Any and all of this stock content can be incorporated directly into videos with no usage limits.